rkddnwo/woojae.kang/content/portfolio/readapt.md

 content3:
   enable: true
   text: "Airplane ventilation systems maintain fresh air by introducing fresh air from above and expelling exhaled air and dust through the floor.
-This one-way airflow creates an air curtain effect, reducing the risk of indoor infection transmission compared to other enclosed spaces."
+This system creates an air curtain effect, reducing the risk of indoor infection."

 # gallery project
 gallery3: